CollarNetworks/protocol-core/devdocs/audits.briefing.md

 - During escrow loan foreclosure, any remaining underlying is pushed to the borrower (loan NFT ID owner) instead of being stored to be pulled.
 So it can be sent to a contract that will not credit it to actual user.
 Accepted as low: low likelihood, medium impact, user mistake due to being foreclosed.
 - Because oracle uses the unlderying's decimals for base unit amount, underlying asset tokens with few decimals and/or very low prices in cashAsset token may have low precision prices.
 As a unrealistic example, GUSD (2 decimals on mainnet) as underlying, and WBTC as cash, would result in 4 decimals of price.
 Asset combinations w.r.t to decimals and price ranges are assumed to be checked to allow sufficient precision.
 - In case of congestion, "stale" `openPairedPosition` (and `openLoan` that uses it) and rolls `executeRoll` can be executed at higher price than the user intended (if price is lower, `openLoan` and `executeRoll` have slippage protection, and `openPairedPosition` has better upside for the caller).
 This is accepted because of combination of: 1) sequencer uptime check in oracle, 2) low likelihood: Arbitrum not having a public mempool, and low impact: loss is small since short congestion will result in small price change vs. original intent.
 Dealing with it using a deadline / maxPrice parameter would unnecessarily bloat the interfaces without significant safety benefit.

+## Potentially interesting leads:
+- Arbitrum timeboost implications
+- Reentrancy via swapper (assuming using more advanced multi-hop swaps / aggregators etc)
+- Misconfigurations that don't break
+- Mechanism and economic issues (incentives)
+- Any implications of "Known Issues" / design decisions we may be overlooking / underestimating